Andreww-Benn/Todo2Notion/README.md

 ## Configuration

-The project uses environment variables for configuration.
+The project uses environment variables for configuration as well as a config.json file.
 Here are the variables you need to set:

 - **NOTION_KEY**: Your Notion API key.
 - **NOTION_DATABASE_ID**: The ID of the Notion database where you want to create pages.